jacksonium/hongkongairbnb/README.md

 --------------------------
 This repository consists of data files (Nov 2019 & Nov 2020) obtained from insideairbnb.com for Hong Kong.

-The jupyter notebook included contain my analysis and finding to answer:
+The jupyter notebook contains my analysis and findings to answer:

 1) What is the COVID-19 impact on Airbnb market in Hong Kong?
 2) What is the most common type of Airbnb rental property?
 Where is the most popular area?